-2.2 SAFETY FLAGS
+2.1 SAFETY FLAGS

 Safety Flags (Empty Chamber Indicators - ECIs) must be placed in all rifles when they are brought onto a range.
-Safety flags must remain in rifles at all times, except during preparation and firing times.
+Safety flags must always remain in rifles, except during Preparation and firing times.
 Any rifle being carried on a range must have a safety flag inserted in it.
 Safety flags must be fluorescent orange, yellow or a similar bright color and must have a probe that inserts into the rifle chamber and a visible flag that projects out from the open rifle action.

-2.3 CLEARED RIFLES
+2.2 CLEARED RIFLES